microsoft/Logic-App-STD-Advanced-Tools/README.md

 Revert: Revert to a pervious version, it will also do backup

-Clone: Clone a workflow (latest version) to a new workflow, if the workflow already exists, then it will skip.
+Clone: Clone a workflow to a new workflow, if the workflow already exists, then it will skip.

 Decode: Print identical workflow definition in Kudu console.